 Alternatives to Autoblogging

-If full autoblogging feels too risky, there are middle-ground approaches worth considering.
+If full autoblogging feels too risky, there are middle-ground approaches.

-- Content briefs + outsourced writers.
-Use AI to create detailed content briefs, then hire freelance writers to execute.
-You get quality content with less research time.
+- Content briefs plus outsourced writers: Use AI to create detailed content briefs, then hire freelance writers to execute.

-- Templated content with variable data.
-For sites that publish similar content formats (city pages, product comparisons), create templates and use data feeds to populate the variables.
+- Templated content with variable data: For sites that publish similar formats (city pages, product comparisons), create templates and use data feeds to populate the variables.

 Content curation is different from content scraping.
 Done right, it adds value: